 - Moss has a wider growing range of light exposure than any other plant.
 See more moss facts here.

-Benefits of A Moss Rock Garden
+Benefits of A Moss Rock Landscaping

 SOME OF THE PRACTICAL ADVANTAGES are that these garden buddies are truly excellent for brightening up the landscape and adding value and appeal to your home.
 They help control erosion, they eliminate the need for mowing or weed-eating in the areas in which you establish them.
 This lowers your lawn bill, beautifies your yard and prevents your valuable soil from washing away with each rain.
-Another practical job it can do is make a perfect splatter-guard for basement windows!
-So many creative things can be done with this precious resource, plant and fungus landscaping tool!
+Another practical job it can do is make a perfect splatter-guard for basement windows.
+So many creative things can be done with this precious resource, plant and fungus landscaping tool.

 How To Make A Moss Rock Garden

+Need some moss garden ideas?
 There are so many things you can do with moss and lichens in your landscape.
 You can easily transfer moss and lichens into your garden or landscape an area near your house entirely for a moss rock garden.
 Here is what you will need:

 - A small shovel or trowel to loosen up moss clumps